norcalbiostat/ADS/notes/What is Data Science_mynotes.md

 As you get closer to graduating (next year?), and thinking about those next steps, start googling topics like _"How to become a Data Scientist"_, and _"Data Science skillset"_.
 (Make sure you filter to show articles in the past year.)

-Here are a few articles that stood out to me (early 2020)
+Here are a few articles that stood out to me
 * https://towardsdatascience.com/compilation-of-advice-for-new-and-aspiring-data-scientists-5ea75a3925c4
 * https://www.tableau.com/learn/articles/data-science-skills
 * https://insights.dice.com/2019/11/20/how-to-become-a-data-scientist/